tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/ServiceNow/overview.md

 RFE 122276: Add property to each step to allow invalid SSL certs.

 #### Version 27

-RFE 116821 Added the ability to specify custom date fields in the Check Deployment Window step.
+RFE 116821Added the ability to specify custom date fields in the Check Deployment Window step.

 #### Version 26